Engage in Cultural Immersion!

 Keen to understand how people in other parts of the world live...but don't know how to go about meeting locals?

 Delve into these articles, which offer ideas on how to connect with locals when you travel, and ways to create authentic and transformative experiences!
-These in-depth stories explore cultural immersion options ranging from home exchanging to spending a day with a Global Greeter, to volunteering abroad or participating in a fellowship program.
+These in-depth stories explore cultural immersion options ranging from home exchanging to spending a day with a International Greeter, to volunteering abroad or participating in a fellowship program.
 Hear from fellow travelers on the ins-and-outs of different modes of cultural immersion and immersive travel!

 Experiential Travel Starts with Curiosity: Be There Now!

 Are you a traveler who is keen to experience a destination through locals’ eyes?
 To get under the skin of a culture and celebrate its uniqueness, as well as feel part of our universal shared human condition?
 And get free lodging in the process?
 Then a long term house swap might be right up your alley!
 While cost-saving may have motivated many to try home exchanging, this this mode of travel, it has become an effective grass roots form of cultural diplomacy.

 Pinhole photographer Liz Doles lived in Sri Lanka for a year as a Fulbright Fellow, as part of the Fulbright Exchange Program.
 The Fulbright Program of the US State Department is an international exchange program.
 Today the program works with partner nations from around the globe in mutual exchange and understanding, Liz shares the Sri Lanka that revealed itself to her over the course of her year-long residency there.